Why Feet Are Incredible: The quiet powerhouses of your yoga practice

 And an awake breath creates an awake mind.

-So many yoga traditions begin with the feet — because the feet are where embodiment begins.
+So many yoga traditions begin with the feet because that’s where embodiment starts.

 Yoga Poses That Nourish and Strengthen the Feet